Kml55/Excel2SqlConvertor/readme.md

-Create your insert sql scripts file from excel file
+Create your insert sql scripts file from excel or csv files